IN AS LITTLE AS 24 HOURS

 Filing procedures: All LLCs must file California Form 568, Limited Liability Company Return of Income, by the 15th day of the 4th month after the close of the LLC’s taxable year.
 For details and tax forms, see the California Franchise Tax Board website.

 2. Comply With Other Tax and Regulatory Requirements

 You will need to comply with any other tax and regulatory requirements that apply to your LLC.
 These may include:

 EIN: If your LLC has more than one member, you will need to get an IRS Employer Identification Number (EIN) for it, even if the LLC has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online application on the IRS website or by filing IRS Form SS-4.
 There is no filing fee.

-MARSHALL LAW provides this service free of charge at the time your Articles are approved by the State.
+Fast Eviction Lawyer provides this service free of charge at the time your Articles are approved by the State.

 - Special California Rules for Professional Services